Jamison Firestone: Firestone Duncan

 Firestone founded the law firm of Firestone Duncan in 1993 in Moscow, with his close friend Terry Michael Duncan.
 In the immediate aftermath of the fall of the Soviet Union, the two young men had thought there were business opportunities in Russia, where privatisation efforts were widespread.

-On October 3, 1993, Terry Duncan was shot and killed by a sniper during the Russian Constitutional Crisis while aiding the wounded at the Ostinkino Television Centre.
+On October 3, 1993, Terry Duncan was shot and killed by a sniper during the Russian Constitutional Crisis while aiding the wounded at the Ostankino Television Centre.
 Local papers reported he had aided twelve wounded Russians and died while trying to rescue American photo journalist Otto Pohl who had been shot twice.
 Otto Pohl lived and eventually interviewed the man who shot them.

 In 1994, Firestone Duncan also opened a separate audit practice with two Russian auditors, one of whom was Konstantin Ponomarev.
-In December 1995 the firm split with Firestone accusing Ponomarev of malfeasance and excluding him, and Ponmarev accusing Firestone of stealing his company.
+In December 1995 the firm split with Firestone accusing Ponomarev of malfeasance and excluding him, and Ponomarev accusing Firestone of stealing his company.
 Subsequently, Ponomarev went on to make the Forbes Russia list through a single settlement with IKEA of almost US$1 billion, widely reported as legalised extortion.
 In 2017 Ponomarev was arrested and imprisoned pending trial on charges of fraud.